 What about the effectiveness of an antivirus program?
 Will it be enough for the malware?

-Although having an antivirus system is necessary, one should ideally have other security systems along with safe browsing behavior in order to be safe from malware.
+Although an antivirus system is necessary, one should ideally have other security systems along with safe browsing behavior to stay safe from malware.

 What can I do to make sure that I do not get a malware infection on my PC?